jameskr97/.dotfiles/README.md

 # .dotfiles

 My system configuration files.
-Made for macOS, ArchLinux and Ubuntu/Debian.
+Made for macOS and  ArchLinux.

 # What does this do

 When running `install.sh`, the script will do the following...
 - All of them
-	1. Link files in dot_uni to the home folder
+	1. Link dot_uni to home folder with git stow

 - macOS
 	1. Create folder ~/Applications (For cask apps - check zshenv)